ritzdevp/ritzdevp.github.io/_pages/about.md

   - /about.html
 ---

-I am a Master's student in Computer Engineering at Carnegie Mellon.
+I am a Master's student in Electrical and Computer Engineering at Carnegie Mellon University.
 My focus is towards Machine Learning and Natural Language Processing.
 Prior to joining CMU, I was a Software Engineer at Accolite where I worked on the mobile backend development team.
 During the summer of 2019, I was a Software Engineering Intern at Xilinx where my research was focused on acceleration of post-silicon validation driven by ML.

 I did my B.Tech from Delhi Technological University (DTU) in Electrical and Electronics Engineering.
 At DTU, I worked in the Computer Science department under the supervision of Dr. Ruchika Malhotra.
 My undergrad research project was on deep learning assisted software defect prediction.